 programmatic plan or agreement - A large-scale plan with a central, or master, permit holder and participants enrolled by the permittee's regulatory authorities, or signed up through certificates of inclusion.

-Origin: Working definition properly implemented conservation plan - Any conservation plan, Implementing Agreement and permit whose commitments and provisions have been or are being satisfactorily implemented by the permittee.
+properly implemented conservation plan - Any conservation plan, Implementing Agreement and permit whose commitments and provisions have been or are being satisfactorily implemented by the permittee.